-Sprout.ai raises $11m Series A led by Octopus Ventures to apply AI to insurance claims – TechCrunch
+Sprout.ai raises $11M Series A led by Octopus Ventures to apply AI to insurance claims – TechCrunch

 It was way back in 2018 that Omni:us appeared to disrupt the insurance market by applying AI to this most legacy of all industries.
 It has now gone on to raise $44.1 million.
 In a similar vein, Shift Technology in France has raised $100 million.

-Now a UK startup aims to do something similar, but this time it will be coming out of the key market of the UK, where the insurance industry is enormous.
+Now a U.K. startup aims to do something similar, but this time it will be coming out of the key market of the U.K., where the insurance industry is enormous.

-Sprout.ai is an insurtech startup that use AI to help instance companies to settle claims within 24 hours.
-It’s now raised £8m/$11m Series A round led by Octopus Ventures.
-The round was joined by existing investors, Amadeus Capital Partners, Playfair Capital and Techstars.
-It was Seed funded buy Amadeus in 2020.
+Sprout.ai is an insurtech startup that uses AI to help insurance companies settle claims within 24 hours.
+It has now raised an £8 million/$11 million Series A round led by Octopus Ventures.
+The round was joined by existing investors Amadeus Capital Partners, Playfair Capital and Techstars.
+It was seed funded buy Amadeus in 2020.

-Sprout.ai supplies global insurers, such as Zurich, with a product that applies NLP and OCR to insurance claims (which might involve such as handwritten doctors’ notes for instance) to enable them to be resolved faster, in not a dissimilar fashion to Omni:us and SHift.
+Sprout.ai supplies global insurers, such as Zurich, with a product that applies NLP and OCR to insurance claims (which might involve such things as handwritten doctors’ notes, for instance) to enable them to be resolved faster, in not a dissimilar fashion to Omni:us and Shift.
 Sprout.ai says it now has deployments in Europe, South America and APAC.

 Niels Thoné, CEO of Sprout.ai, said in a statement: “Sprout.ai’s mission is to revolutionize customer service within global claims automation.
 Our innovative and industry-leading AI claims engine is poised to solve the current market inefficiencies, allowing insurers to focus on customers in their moments of need.”